 Dopamine’s Role in the Brain

-DrugAbuse.gov describes how neurotransmitters like dopamine are responsible for relaying messages to other neuronal networks or parts of the brain or body.
+DrugAbuse.gov describes how neurotransmitters like dopamine are responsible for relaying messages to other neuronal networks.
 Specific neurotransmitters have specialized roles.
-Dopamine, for example, has certain “pathways” in the brain that are tied to our sense of pleasure, reward, and accomplishment, as well as “movement, attention, learning, and emotional responses”.
-Dopamine is released in our brains whenever we accomplish something, communicating to our brain that a given activity should be remembered or repeated in the future.
+Dopamine, for example, has certain “pathways” in the brain that are tied to our sense of pleasure, reward, and accomplishment.
+The chemical also affects “movement, attention, learning, and emotional responses.”
+It is released in our brains whenever we accomplish something, communicating to our brain that a given activity should be remembered or repeated in the future.
 Dopamine thus plays a central role in habit formation.